microsoft/vscode-docs/docs/cpp/config-wsl.md

 ## Create a workspace

-In Windows, you will need an empty folder called `projects` (just like you did on Ubuntu) where you can place your helloworld project, and other VS Code projects you might create.
+In Windows, you will need an empty folder called `projects` (just like you now have on Ubuntu) where you can place your helloworld project, and other VS Code projects you might create.

 1. Type **cmd** in the Windows search box and then choose **Windows command prompt**.
 1. Enter the following commands: